JuliaLang/www.julialang.org/blog/_posts/2013-04-05-distributed-numerical-optimization.md

 ``(i,x)``).
 The function ``process`` corresponds to minimizing the model in step 3, and it produces a new state and a new set of subproblems to solve.

-Note that the the algorithm looks much like a map-reduce that would be easy to parallelize using many existing frameworks.
+Note that the algorithm looks much like a map-reduce that would be easy to parallelize using many existing frameworks.
 Indeed, in Julia we can simply replace ``map`` with ``pmap`` (parallel map).
 Let's consider a twist that makes the parallelism not so straightforward.